El Menchito: Early life and career

 Rubén Oseguera González was born on 14 February 1990, in San Francisco County, California.
 He also holds Mexican citizenship.
 He has several aliases, including "Rubén Garibay González", "El Junior", "El Rubencito", "El Rojo", "El Niño", and "El Menchito".
 His last nickname is a diminutive of his father's nickname El Mencho, which comes from the phonetic derivation of his name Nemesio.
 His mother, Rosalinda González Valencia, is the sister of Abigael González Valencia, a former leader of the Milenio Cartel and Los Cuinis.
-His father, Nemesio Oseguera Cervantes (alias "El Mencho"), is the leader of the Jalisco New Generation Cartel (CJNG) and one of Mexico's most-wanted men.
+His father, Nemesio Oseguera Cervantes (alias "El Mencho"), was the leader of the Jalisco New Generation Cartel (CJNG) until his death in 2026 and was one of Mexico's most-wanted men.
 Oseguera González has two sisters, Jessica Johana and Laisha.

 According to Mexican government sources, Oseguera González acted as the CJNG's second-in-command, just below his father.
 He was allegedly responsible for managing the CJNG's operations in buying and selling narcotics from South America to Mexico.
 He was also accused of coordinating stolen gasoline sales in Jalisco, leading a group of hitmen who killed people who refused to work with the CJNG, overseeing a line of hitmen responsible for protecting CJNG's turf in Jalisco and Colima from rival gangs like the Knights Templar Cartel and Los Zetas, and managing the CJNG's financial assets.